unoplatform/uno.toolkit.ui/doc/controls/CardAndCardContentControl.md

 # Card & CardContentControl

+> [!TIP]
+> This guide covers details for `Card` and `CardContentControl` specifically.
+If you just getting started with the Uno Toolkit Material Library, please see our [general getting started](../getting-started.md) to make sure you have the initial correct setup in place.

 ## Summary
 `Card` and `CardContentControl` represent controls identifiable as a single, contained unit used to visually group related child content and actions that relate information about a subject.
 A card's layout and dimensions depend on its contents.